Our building got a makeover!

 We are called Camden People’s Theatre after all.

-The future may still be uncertain, but what we know for sure is that 2021 was the year that we re-developed our building to better serve the people and communities that make CPT (without losing our mission, values and of course, the warm and homely charm of our space).
-We will continue to be the alternative, radical, community-focused theatre in the centre of London but with a vastly improved and more accessible space.
+Whilst the pandemic forced us to close our doors, we were able to spend that time re-developing our building to better serve the people and communities that make CPT (without losing our mission, values and of course, the warm and homely charm of our space).
+We continue to be the alternative, radical, community-focused theatre in the centre of London but with a vastly improved and more accessible space.

-- A re-developed theatre, foyer and rehearsal space, with improved facilities that will better serve the 300+ theatre makers and 17,000 audiences that pass through their doors every year
+- A re-developed theatre, foyer and rehearsal space, with improved facilities that will better serve the 300+ theatre makers and 17,000 audiences that pass through the doors every year

 - Co-designed with CPT artists, staff, audiences and community members, the building is more accessible, more sustainable and made to better serve our community (facilitated by the co-designed process with De Matos Ryan)